 Haunted Manchester, Georgia

-Manchester, Georgia is a quite and small southern town much like any other.
+Manchester, Georgia is a quiet and small southern town much like any other.
 Established in 1909, in the Appalachian foothills, it was initially a railroad town but grew into a busy mill community.
 Today, the majority of this small town remains in much the same state it did in its infancy.
 The bustling Mill Village that once employed hundreds of workers is now silent but the occasional train still makes its way through Manchester.
-Residents in the old mill village are quiet folks and enjoy the solitude and unevolved nature of the location, but even in solitude, lurks dark and malevolent forces.
+Residents in the old mill village are hospitable folks and enjoy the solitude and nature of the location, but even in solitude, lurks dark and malevolent forces.